supergiulio2000/expressive-hrbac/README.md

 );
 ```

-To build a middleware you don't have to always build your functions beforehand.
+To build a middleware you don't have to build your functions beforehand.
 If you don't intend to re-use a function, you can pass it directly to the `middleware()` method while mixing it with already-associated functions.

 ```js
 hrbac.addBoolFunc('is admin', (req, res) => req.user.role === 'admin');